-Researchers in Sweden tracked intake of fish, breast milk and common food allergens among 5000 babies and children in an effort to identify dietary factors in eczema development.
+Researchers in Sweden tracked the intake of fish, breast milk, and common food allergens among 5000 babies and children in an effort to identify dietary factors in eczema development.

 This study found the greatest predictor of developing eczema was having a mother or sibling with the condition.